ably77/RH-demos/kafka-aws/README.md

 From the top left menu, click on "Dashboards" and then "Import" to open the "Import Dashboard" window
 ![](https://github.com/ably77/RH-demos/blob/master/strimzi-0.12.1/resources/grafana5.png)

-Paste/import the contents of `kafka-dashboard.json` located in this repo
+Paste/import the contents of `kafka-dashboard.json` located in the Dashboards directory this repo
 ![](https://github.com/ably77/RH-demos/blob/master/strimzi-0.12.1/resources/grafana6.png)

 Select Prometheus in the drop-down as your data-source